Explainers|Data-backed

 RetirementRiskIQ is a location-aware diagnostic, not a generic calculator.
 We normalize public, defensible data (SSA life tables, BEA RPP, BLS LAUS, state tax rules) into relative scores so you can compare locations without false precision.

 Scores are directional and update as new data ingests publish.
-We prioritize transparency: which signals we use, how we normalize them, and how they flow into composite risk and pillar scores.
+We prioritize transparency: which signals we use, how we normalize them, and how they flow into composite and category scores.

 Signals we consider